mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 is to my career.
 If you are studying for, in a computer science degree, you were probably going to become a developer and some of those skills are going to be useful.
-But nevertheless, I w I wanted to kind of express this idea that if you are in college, if you are, if you basically should have chosen our own pager for, for a set and you have ended up.
+But nevertheless,  I wanted to kind of express this idea that if you are in college, if you are, if you basically should have chosen our own pager for, for a set and you have ended up.
 I have this strong feeling that as you know, your university is basically not